At home date night for teens don’t have to be boring. Check out these cheap, cute, and FUN date ideas for teenage couples at home.

 Grab some rainbow-candies (like Skittles, Nerds, Jelly beans, or something like that), and a pencil/piece of paper.

-You’ll each take a turn blindfolding the other person, and then handing them a flavor.
+Your teen and their date will each take a turn blindfolding the other person, and then handing them a flavor.
 Ask them what it is, and keep tally on which ones they get right.

 Shout out to The Dating Divas for this date night idea!